 If you do not have GCSEs, the University will only accept Level 2 credits from accredited Access courses.
 These will be treated as the equivalent to GCSE passes if completed in 2014 or earlier .

-Functional skills at Level 2 are accepted for the Adult, Child and Mental Health Nursing degrees and for Operating Department Practice.
+Functional skills at Level 2 are widely accepted for our courses.
 However, the University does not currently accept functional skills at level 2 as the equivalent of GCSEs passes for any other degree programmes that recruit via UCAS.
 O-Levels sat in, or after, summer 1975 must be at grade C or above.
 CSE grade 1 is accepted as equivalent to GCSE at grade C.